-In order to register with the office, you must self-identify to ODS and provide documentation of your disability.
+In order to register with the office, you must self-identify to Student Accessibility and Support Services (SASS) and provide documentation of your disability.
 The type of documentation required will vary, depending on your disability and the accommodations being requested.
 In general, documentation should adhere to the best practice standards developed by the Association on Higher Education and Disability.

 Students are encouraged to develop a list of accommodation requests prior to visiting Disability Services.
 In developing the list, you may wish to consider the following factors:

 - Accommodations used in high school, previously attended colleges, and other settings

 - The impact of your disability on your current functioning

 - Settings which may exacerbate or ameliorate the impact of your disability

 - Strategies that have been successful or not successful in the past

 - Recommendations of medical or mental health providers